 You might not allow your kids to watch movies or television at home, but you should consider bending the rules for the trip.
 You must carry movies that keep them engaged whenever you are on a road trip with a baby or toddler.
 But make it clear that movies are only an option when away from home so that they do not expect a movie every time they sit in the car.

-Top Tips For Planning A Road Trip With Kids
+Planning the Perfect Road Trip With Kids